syedwaleedhyder/sensegram/Documentation.md

 It creates a directory _word_senses/corpus_name_ which contains csv files for each word provided in the input.

-# Reduce the dimensions of word vectors for better visualization.
+# Reduce the dimensions of word vectors for better visualization using PCA.
 ## Command:
 ```
 python3 reduce_dimensions_wordvectors.py
 ```
 ## Inputs:
+ - corpus_name [Name of the corpus.
+Models of which will be used to generate word vectors.
+Models should be stored in the directory model/]
+ - words_to_get_senses_filename [Path to the file which contains the list of words.
+Each line should have only one word.]
+ - path_to_save_file [Line 144-147.
+Path where to save the PCA output file.]
 ## Outputs:
+ - Writes a CSV file on the specified path.
+It has columns: word, X,	Y,	Z,	word_vector

 # Bag of words:
 ## Command: